FederatedAI/FATE/doc/model_publish_with_serving_guide.md

 ```

 All parameters should be filled in according to actual setting.
 User should pay special attention to work_mode, for which 1 indicates cluster mode, and 0 indicates standalone mode.
-The serving server will load model from the fate flow service.
-By default, the address for serving server to load model is formatted as follows: 'http://{FATE_FLOW_IP}:{FATE_FLOW_HTTP_PORT}{FATE_FLOW_MODEL_TRANSFER_ENDPOINT}'.
-To load model with `model.transfer.url` defined in serving-server.properties, a user can set job_parameters['use_transfer_url_on_serving'] to `true`.

 Run command:

 ```bash